PeterWippermann/parameterized-suite/README.md

   - `ParameterizedSuite` gives you full access to these annotations.

 ## Use cases
-* In Selenium, run your te
+* In Selenium, run your automated test with all the browsers you want to support!
+Just make your test cases accept parameters of type `WebDriver`.
+  * Nice detail: You can reuse your browser between the test cases!
+Loaded website and cookies will remain active when the parameter object is passed around.

 ## Usage
 This is how a parameterized test suite looks like: